Fund backed by DiCaprio pledges $5M to Amazon amid fires

 Brazilian federal experts reported a record number of wildfires across the country this year, up 84% over the same period in 2018.

-The funds will be distributed to five local groups working to combat the problem.
+The funds will be distributed to five local groups working to combat the problem: Instituto Associacao Floresta Protegida, Coordination of the Indigenous Organizations of the Brazilian Amazon, Instituto Kabu, Instituto Raoni, and Instituto Socioambiental.